 Once you have just had a pap smear test, you should avoid having sex.
 If you are bleeding, you should not use tampons as they may cause heavy bleeding.

 If your Pap smear results end up positive or abnormal, it should not worry you.
 In your lifetime, you may get one abnormal test result.
 Having abnormal results does not mean that you are developing cancer.
-However, you will need to follow through.
+However, you will need to follow through for more tests.

 Do you want to have convenient medical attention without delay?
 Who doesn't?
 The only way to achieve that is by visiting urgent care clinics, which offer the best and high-quality health care services.
 Get a wide range of medical care and services with no hardship and quickly.